dev9com/json-config/README.md

 # json-config #

-This project builds the JSON configuration for Classmates.com.
+This project builds the JSON configuration based on Typesafe Config HOCON inputs

 ## Usage ##